GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

             ```
             $ sudo apt-get install qrencode=3.4.4-1 zbar-tools=0.10+doc-10ubuntu1 bitcoind
             ```
-    3. Copy that software to the Q1 APP USB.
+    3. Copy that software to the "Q1 APP" USB drive.
-        1. Create a folder for the application files that will be moved to the
+        1. Create a folder for the application files that will be moved to the USB drive:
-        USB:
             ```
             $ mkdir ~/apps
             ```